 In life, change can be hard.
-Switching careers, moving, or making an exit from a stale relationship all fit the bill.
-One change that isn’t hard is changing the colour of hardwood floors.
+Switching careers, moving, or making an exit from a stale relationship all present challenges.
+One change that isn’t hard, is changing the colour of hardwood floors.
 That’s right!
 It is a misconception that changing the look of your wooden floorboards is impossible.
 That notion is unfounded and changing the colour is not nearly as hard as you might imagine.
-If you think you’d like to change the colour of hardwood floors in your home, our flooring experts here at Simply Sanding are here to provide their tips for giving your hardwood floors a fresh, new colour.
+If you think you’d like to change the colour of hardwood floors in your home, Simply Sanding is here to provide tips for giving your hardwood floors a fresh, new colour.

-The first thing you need to do is make sure that your floors are solid hardwood.
-The life of solid hardwood floorboards should last for a number of years – decades really, if well cared for – even after sanding or refurbishing multiple times.
+Before proceeding, you need to make sure that your floors are solid hardwood.
+Solid hardwood floors last for decades even after sanding or refurbishing multiple times.
 Engineered wood flooring, on the other hand, may or may not be a good candidate for sanding.
 This can be determined by how thick the top layer is.
 The general rule of thumb is that an engineered floor with 3-millimeters of thickness on the top layer can be sanded up to two times over the course of its lifespan.
-If you need help determining if your floors are fit for sanding, please don’t hesitate to give us a call!

 After sanding and making any necessary repairs, you can change the colour of hardwood floors by selecting a lighter stain, a darker stain, a white or grey wash, a bold colour such a red or no stain at all.
 The possibilities are endless!
-We suggest that you apply your selected stain to a section of your floor to make sure that it suits your preference and matches your style and décor.
-If it isn’t right, the test patch can be sanded without causing damage if it’s not the right choice.
+We recommend that you create a test patch of stain.
+Then, you’ll know if the new colour suits your preference and matches your style and décor.
+If it isn’t right, the test patch can be sanded away without causing damage.

 So, change doesn’t have to be hard.
 In fact, Simply Sanding can help make it really easy for you to change the colour of your hardwood floors.
-We’ve been providing premier domestic and commercial wooden floorboard installation and refurbishment since 2004.
-We provide floor sanding in Essex, London and the Southeast.
-We’d be happy to discuss your options with you.
+We pride ourselves on our wooden floor refurbishment services including floor sanding Essex, floor sanding Suffolk, floor sanding London, commercial floor sanding Essex, commercial floor sanding Suffolk, commercial floor sanding London and more throughout the Southeast.
 Contact us today for a free, no-obligation quote.